Emily Scarratt

-Emily Scarratt MBE (born 8 February 1990) is an English rugby union player.
-She currently plays centre and fullback for Loughborough Lightning and for England.
-She is also a qualified teacher.
+Emily Beth Scarratt MBE (born 8 February 1990) is a retired English rugby union player.
+She played centre and fullback for Loughborough Lightning and for England for whom she is the third highest capped player in their history.
+She is also co-presenter on the popular women's rugby podcast The Good, The Scaz, The Rugby, hosted by Elma Smit and starring Natasha 'Mo' Hunt.

+A titan of the game, Scarratt's records include: the most points for a woman's international, the most points in single edition, or career, of a Women's Rugby World Cup, and the most career points in the Women's Six Nations; in addition to being the 3rd most capped player for the Red Roses.

 Club career

 Scarratt played for Leicester Forest before moving to Lichfield.
-In 2018 she joined Loughborough Lightning.
+In 2018, she joined Loughborough Lightning.